 The purpose of the Admissions Committee is to hear the appeals of students who are on scholastic probation or suspension.
+The Appeals Committee meets prior to the beginning of each semester.
 The Admissions Committee reviews admissions criteria on an annual basis.